hariganesan/magic-hat/docs/Notes.md

 Notes
 =======

-- setting up new render file
-	- how to split up rendering? look up
+- work on opening lead
+- make a preferred suit (heirarchy?)
+- bidHistory - each bid should also be:
+	- strong vs weak
+	- artificial or cue bids (michaels, gerber, blackwood, etc.)
+	- transfers
 - making constants for each location, where to put?

-- making use for testing
-	- role, hand, bid
+- roles
 - make default choices for hands

 - AI